DominicWrege/depp-project/README.md

 Please take a look inside the examples folder.
 Inside you will find the ```exampels/assignments.yaml``` file. **Please do not move or delete this file**.
 The examples folder and the ```docs/api.openapi.yml``` will be mounted to the container.
 So no rebuild is necessary after change.
 I also includded some example scripts you can encode to base64 for testing.
+### Batch files On Linux
-Currently all ```.bat``` scripts run inside wine.
-This there are running slow like 4-12 seconds.
+Currently all Batch files are running inside wine on Linux.
+This means each script takes around 4-15 seconds.

 # Getting Started
 ## Build And Run